 - In Host Name (or IP address), enter your account and the public IP address of the instance to be connected to.
-The format is "root@IP address" .

-- In Port, enter the port number 22.
+The format is "root@IP address". - In Port, enter the port number 22.

-- For Connection type, select SSH.

 Click Open to start accessing your Linux instance.